embeddedartistry/bcd-hardware-ci-demo/README.md

-# ly10-zephyr-fw
+# BCD Hardware CI Demo

-Zephyr-based firmware PLT Demo V2
+Zephyr-based firmware PLT Demo V2.
+This repository is used to demonstrate the use of Hardware CI using the BCD demo board and the PLT.

 - Build platform: macOS, Linux
 - Host platform: PLT Demo V2 (nRF52)